DaanKetelaars/OBA-Prototype/README.md

 (https://shields.io/)

 ## Description
 For our first project week we had to develop a prototype for the OBA (Amsterdam Library).
-We got 4 days and the access to the API key of the OBA to create a concept based on 3 userstories.
+We got 4 days and the access to the API key of the OBA to create a concept based on 3 user stories.
+I chose the "Entrepreneurship" user story.

 ## User Stories